STS-1: Mission summary

 Auxiliary Power Units (APUs) 2 and 3 were started (to provide flight control hydraulic pressure).
 The 160-second twin-engine OMS de-orbit burn took place during the 36th orbit over the southern Indian Ocean and changed the orbital parameters from 270 × 274 km to 270 × 0 km.
 This ensured atmospheric capture of the spacecraft close enough to the planned landing site to have sufficient energy for a controlled glide landing, but not so close that energy would have to be dissipated at a rate exceeding its structural capability.
 Young then slowly pitched Columbia up to the wings level nose high entry attitude.
 Both crew members armed their ejection seats during this pitch around.
 Nearly half an hour later APU 1 was started as planned.
 Shortly afterwards, Columbia entered an approximately 21-minute long communications blackout.
-This was due to a combination of ionisation (16 minutes) and lack of ground station coverage between Guam and Buckhorn Tracking Station at Dryden Flight Research Facility.
+This was due to a combination of ionization (16 minutes) and lack of ground station coverage between Guam and Buckhorn Tracking Station at Dryden Flight Research Facility.
 Entry Interface (EI) was reached over the eastern Pacific Ocean 8110 km from the landing site at a speed of around 28240 km/h.
 EI is merely an arbitrarily defined geodetic altitude of 120000 m employed by NASA for the purposes of trajectory computations and mission planning.
 Above this altitude, the spacecraft is considered to be outside the "sensable atmosphere".

 Most of this first orbiter entry was flown automatically.
 An initial angle of attack of 40° had to be maintained until through the most severe aerodynamic heating after which it was gradually reduced.
 At about 100000 m altitude a light pink air glow caused by entry heating became visible, and both crew members lowered their visors.
 Columbia had to maneuver 583 km "cross range" of its orbital ground track to reach the planned landing site during the entry.
 Consequently, a roll into a right bank was flown when the air density had increased sufficiently to raise dynamic pressure to 570 Pa (with speed still in excess of Mach 24 and approximately 78000 m altitude).
 Automatic roll reversals to control energy dissipation rate and cross range steering were performed at around Mach 18.5 and Mach 9.8.
 The crew clearly observed the coast of California as Columbia crossed it near Big Sur at Mach 7 and 41000 m.
 Both the Mach 4.8 and Mach 2.8 roll reversals were automatically initiated and manually completed by John Young.
 The last RCS jet firing took place at an altitude of 17000 m — 4300 m lower than desired (due to a predicted risk of combustion chamber explosion).